 - Take a private taxi to Government quarantine at their own expense.

 - Take a private taxi to Government quarantine along with travelers from the same cohort of aircraft on which they arrived, at their own expense.

 Yes, certified car rental companies are available, and their staff have received training in passenger safety and minimizing risks.
 Health and safety protocols will be followed.
 Visitors should use approved transportation.
 Your hotel can provide suggestions.
 View the detailed transportation guidelines.

-- Travelers from the CARICOM Bubble, Low Risk, and Medium Risk Countries can rent a vehicle from the rental companies that have undergone COVID-19 training.
+- Travelers from Low Risk and Medium Risk Countries can rent a vehicle from the rental companies that have undergone COVID-19 training.

 - Travelers from High-Risk Countries can rent a vehicle from a certified rental company, only after you have been medically cleared.

 Here is a list of Certified Car Rental Companies you can contact.

 Can business travelers go to work while on the island?